Are Insurance Companies Required to Investigate and Pay Claims Promptly?

 An Insurance Company Is Required to Investigate and Pay Insurance Claims In Good Faith.
 Where An Insurance Company Denies Coverage In a Bad Faith Manner, Legal Action For Breach of Contract By Failing to Pay the Claim May Occur As Well As Separate Claims For Bad Faith and Unfair Dealing.

-A Helpful Guide For How to Determine What Can Be Done When An Insurance Company Failed to Act With Utmost Good Faith
+Understanding What Can Be Done When An Insurance Company Fails to Act With Utmost Good Faith

 When insurance is purchased, the buyer, being the insured who is also known as the policyholder, as well as the insurer, being the insurance company, are required to abide by the insurance contract principle known as utmost good faith.
 This principle applies at the time insurance is being negotiated and purchased as well as throughout the period of the insurance relationship and especially including at the time any claim is made against the policy.
 The duty is bilateral, meaning that both the insured person and the insuring company are obligated to act in utmost good faith with each other at all times.
 Of course, this duty of utmost good faith requires that the insured policyholder be honest and forthright with the insurance company as well as requiring that the insurance company also act in an honest and forthright manner including the performance of investigation of claims, and payment upon claims, fairly and justly.